forcedotcom/salesforcedx-vscode/docs/_articles/en/lwc/linting.md

 2. If it doesn't have the [`package.json`](https://github.com/forcedotcom/salesforcedx-templates/blob/master/src/templates/project/package.json) file, copy it and add it to your project directory.

 3. Verify that your project has this [`.eslintignore`](https://github.com/forcedotcom/salesforcedx-templates/blob/master/src/templates/project/.eslintignore) file.
-If it doesn't, add it to your project directory.
+This file specifies which files not to lint.
+If your project doesn't have it, add it to your project directory.

 4. Verify that your project has this [`.eslintrc.json`](https://github.com/forcedotcom/salesforcedx-templates/blob/master/src/templates/project/.eslintrc.json) file.
-If it doesn't, add it to your project directory.
+This file specifies your [linting configuration level](#configure-linting-rules).
+If your project doesn't have it, add it to your project directory.

 5. To install the ESLint plugin and other dependencies, run `npm install` on your project directory.